MiguelSouza2/MiguelSouza2/README.md

 - 👋 Hi, I’m @MiguelSouza2!

-- 🌱 I’m currently learning JS, PHP and C#!
+- 🌱 I’m currently learning Bootstrap, PHP and C#!

 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/miguel-souza-3b48a4274)